test2user-aqil/wdc_baku/README.md

 ## Scheduling

 The script is set to run every hour using GitHub Actions.
 You can adjust the schedule by modifying the workflow file in the `.github/workflows` directory.

+## Contributing

+If you would like to contribute to the development of wdc_baku, feel free to submit a pull request or open an issue on the repository